Dirkster99/AvalonDock/README.md

 This repository contains a feature added fork from: https://github.com/xceedsoftware/wpftoolkit

+Be sure to checkout the <a href="https://github.com/Dirkster99/AvalonDock/wiki">Wiki for more details</a>.

 Get the latest Debug build from [Comtinues Integration](https://ci.appveyor.com/project/Dirkster99/AvalonDock/build/artifacts).

 # Feature Added - Dark and Light Theme Samples